-Home / Projects / Seagrass Restoration
+Home / Programs / Seagrass for Snapper

 More than 85 per cent of Australia’s seagrass meadows have disappeared in recent decades, representing hundreds of thousands of hectares of natural habitat that includes some of Australia’s most important fisheries.